joshuabragge/ergodox/README.md

 * When holding the `Tab`/**Arrow** key, the arrow layer activates while the key is held.
 Tapping the key produces the normal, `Tab` key.
 Double-tapping it toggles the **Arrow** layer on until a third tap.
 Credit [algernon][algernon].
 * Tapping the `:` key once yields `:`, tapping it twice yields `;`.
 Credit [algernon][algernon].
 * Tapping the `[{(`/`)}]` keys once yields `[` (or `{` when shifted), tapping them twice yields `(`.
 Credit [algernon][algernon].
+* The Shift, Alt, and Control modifiers are one-shot.
+When tapped, they are considered active for the next key press only.
+When double tapped, they toggle on, until a third, single tap sometime later.
+When held, they act as expected.
+Credit [algernon][algernon].

 ## Movement layer